kancho-dev/restaurant-menu-scraper/README.md

 The script will:
 1. Log into Facebook
 2. Find today's menu post
-3. Extract and save the menu image
+3. Extract and save the menu image (local mode only)
 4. Share it in your Google Chat with both preview and full-size viewing options

 ## Logging

-Logs are stored in the `logs` directory:
+Logs are stored in:
-- `scheduler.log`: Execution logs
+- Local mode: `logs/scheduler.log`
+- Lambda mode: CloudWatch Logs

 ## Security Notes